Frances Oldham Kelsey: Later life and death

 Kelsey retired from the FDA in 2005, at age 90, after 45 years of service.
 In 2010, the FDA presented Kelsey with the first Drug Safety Excellence Award and named the award after her, announcing that it would be given to one FDA staff member annually.
 In announcing the awards, Center Director Steven K. Galson said: "I am very pleased to have established the Dr. Frances O. Kelsey Drug Safety Excellence Award and to recognize the first recipients for their outstanding accomplishments in this important aspect of drug regulation."

 Kelsey turned 100 in July 2014, and shortly thereafter, in the fall of 2014, she moved from Washington, D.C., to live with her daughter in London, Ontario.
 In June 2015, when she was named to the Order of Canada, Mercédes Benegbi, a thalidomide victim and the head of the Thalidomide Victims Association of Canada, praised Kelsey for showing strength and courage by refusing to bend to pressure from drug company officials, and said "To us, she was always our heroine, even if what she did was in another country."

 Kelsey died in London, Ontario, on August 7, 2015, at the age of 101, less than 24 hours after Ontario's Lieutenant-Governor, Elizabeth Dowdeswell, visited her home to present her with the insignia of Member of the Order of Canada.

+Legacy

+In 2024, Canadian historian Cheryl Krasnick Warsh published Frances Oldham Kelsey, the FDA, and the Battle against Thalidomide, a biography of Kelsey.
+Kelsey has been memorialized by the National Women's History Museum and the Science History Institute on their respective websites.